-The project proponent is the Hogback Chapter of the Navajo Nation and is considered a local public body.
-This project would benefit local farmers and compensate for agricultural and cultural losses due to the GKM Blowout, and for that reason it is included as part of the Preferred Restoration Alternative.
+The project proponent is the Hogback Chapter of the Navajo Nation and is considered a local public body for procurement purposes.
+This project will benefit local farmers and compensate for agricultural and cultural losses due to the GKM Blowout, and for that reason it is included as part of the Selected Restoration Alternative.
 However, based on this review, it is not clear that the new pumps alone would be a significant improvement over the current system.

-Thus, Alternative B ranks as a Tier 2 Preferred Restoration Alternative.
+Thus, Alternative B ranks as a Tier 2 Selected Restoration Alternative.
 ONRT reserves the right to fund this project should the Hogback Chapter receive matching funds to upgrade the infrastructure, thereby assuring the irrigation system will have a reduced sediment load and higher likelihood of providing benefits quickly after project implementation.